demisto/content/Packs/CVE_2021_44228/README.md

 On Dec.
 14 2021, another vulnerability was discovered related the log4j 0-day exploit known as CVE-2021-45046.

+On Dec 18 2021, yet another vulnerability was discovered related the log4j 0-day exploit known as CVE-2021-45105 that allows an attacker with control over Thread Context Map data to cause a denial of service when a crafted string is interpreted.
+This issue was fixed in Log4j 2.17.0 and 2.12.3.
 This pack will provide you with a first response kit which includes:
 * Hunting
 * Remediation